octokit/plugin-rest-endpoint-methods.js/docs/dependabot/getRepoPublicKey.md

 # Get a repository public key

 Gets your public key, which you need to encrypt secrets.
 You need to encrypt a secret before you can create or update secrets.
 Anyone with read access to the repository can use this endpoint.

-If the repository is private you must use an access token with the `repo` scope.
-GitHub Apps must have the `dependabot_secrets` repository permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint if the repository is private.

 ```js
 octokit.rest.dependabot.getRepoPublicKey({